Frequently Asked Questions

 There could be a variety of reasons.
 Your single transaction/monthly limit has been exceeded; the (merchant category code (MCC) has been blocked, incorrect expiration date, etc. Call the 800-number on the back of your Bank of America card for clarification of the decline and follow up with the Purchasing Department, if necessary.

 A fraud charge has appeared on my credit card statement.

 Immediately report the fraudulent charges by calling the 800-number listed on the back of the credit card.
-JP Morgan will provide instructions on how to proceed.
+Bank of America will provide instructions on how to proceed.
 It is critical that you complete and return the affidavit (or any other paperwork) per their instructions.

 When I called Bank of America, they asked me for my security code.

 The security code is the last four digits of your NMU IN (which is NOT your Social Security number).